Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{ince} the start of the century, the field of Advanced Driving Assistance Systems (ADAS) in the automotive area has grown both in popularity as well as in availability on the consumer market.
-Vehicles equipped with these systems rely on cost-efficient automotive sensors and provide functionality with respect to SAE level 1 or 2~\cite{SAE_J3016_202104}, while SAE level 3 functionality has been announced~\cite{L3Timeline, L3Mercedes, L3VW}.
-Still, the expected cost is rising due to increased hardware requirements~\cite{litman2020autonomous}.
+Vehicles equipped with these systems rely on cost-efficient automotive sensors and provide functionality with respect to SAE level 1 or 2~\cite{SAE_J3016_202104}, while SAE level 3 functionality has been announced.

 In parallel, the research towards SAE level 4 and 5 has received significant attention.
 For these automated driving features, the trend with respect to environment perception generally tends towards the usage of highly sophisticated, multi-modal, and multi-redundant sensor systems~\cite{Liu2021}.
 This is driven by the paradigm to achieve the best possible environment perception at all times and for \SI[mode=text]{360}{\degree} around the vehicle.